-Water use data are vital inputs to multiple District and state programs and reporting requirements.
-Water use data is analyzed to prepare estimates and metrics annually, and future demand projections are generated every five years in conjunction with WSAs.
-The next Districtwide WSA is scheduled to begin in 2021.
-If a WSA determines the need for or continuation of regional water supply planning, RWSPs will be developed or updated.
-The overall timeframe for water use data, WSAs, and RWSPs is ongoing through the planning horizon 2020-2040.
+Water use data are vital, ongoing inputs to multiple District and state programs and reporting requirements.
+Water use data is analyzed to prepare estimates and metrics annually and future demand projections are generated every five years in conjunction with WSAs.
+The next Districtwide WSA is scheduled for 2021.
+If the District's Governing Board approves a WSA determination of the need for or continuation of a RWSP, a plan will be developed or updated.